The Getty

 » Open Spaces and Site Elements hierarchy

-Contains terms for open spaces that are relatively coherent areas created and modified by many of the same concepts and processes that shape buildings and other structures (e.g., gardens, plazas), as well as terms for discrete manufactured or manipulated features found in or around open spaces, other cultural landscapes, or natural landscapes (e.g., flagpoles, windbreaks).
+Contains concept records for open spaces that are relatively coherent areas created and modified by many of the same concepts and processes that shape buildings and other structures (e.g., gardens, plazas), as well as terms for discrete manufactured or manipulated features found in or around open spaces, other cultural landscapes, or natural landscapes (e.g., flagpoles, windbreaks).

 • Regarding other Hierarchies